yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 layout: post
 title:  "Constrained clustering: bringing balance to the (sales)force"
 date:   2025-10-09 17:34:00 +0200
-last_modified_at:  2025-10-09 17:34:00 +0200
+last_modified_at:  2025-10-11 19:00:00 +0200
-categories: practical
+categories: case-study
 permalink: /blog/constrained-clustering/
-description: "Learn how to solve real-world clustering problems with business constraints.
-This article shows how to modify K-Means to balance clusters by client count, revenue, etc."
+description: "A deep dive into constrained clustering: reformulating K-Means as a linear programming problem to enforce cluster size, revenue or other constraints."
 image: /assets/img/constrained-clustering/clusters-revenue.jpg
 comments: true
 ---

 A promise made, a debt unpaid: here is finally a blog post about a concrete business problem that I worked on.

 In my not-so-humble opinion, this article describes a fairly elegant solution to a tricky problem.
-It is also a good example of why *really* understanding how standard machine learning algorithms work may lead to solutions that are out of reach a fitpredict® approach — which is supposed to be what [this blog is all about][about].
+It is also a good example of why *really* understanding how standard machine learning algorithms work may lead to solutions beyond the reach of a fitpredict® approach — which is supposed to be what [this blog is all about][about].
 But I might be *slightly* biased, so I will let you judge for yourself.

 As usual, below is a brief synthesis of the article.